-- > Elimination of the hazard removal of the hazard at the source. - Substitution of a hazardous process, chemical or activity with a less hazardous one. - Engineering changing the process or method of how the job is performed, enclosure of hazardous chemicals or activities so that employees are separated from the hazardous activity. - Administrative controls Signage, training, written policies and work procedures. - Personal Protective Equipment use
+- Elimination of the hazard removal of the hazard at the source. - Substitution of a hazardous process, chemical or activity with a less hazardous one. - Engineering changing the process or method of how the job is performed, enclosure of hazardous chemicals or activities so that employees are separated from the hazardous activity. - Administrative controls Signage, training, written policies and work procedures. - Personal Protective Equipment use

-The use of personal protective equipment should only be contemplated as a viable control measure when consideration of all of the other methods of hazard control has occurred.
-However it is recognised that there are many occasions where there is either no alternative other than to use personal protective equipment or where personal protective equipment may be used in conjunction with one or more of those listed above.
+The use of Personal Protective Equipment should only be contemplated as a viable control measure when consideration of all other methods of hazard control have occurred.
+However, it is recognised that there are many occasions where there is either no alternative other than to use Personal Protective Equipment or where Personal Protective Equipment may be used in conjunction with one or more of those listed above.